HES 100 – Lifestyles and Health (1 credit hour)

 Survey of Western musical styles, composers, and selected works from the Middle Ages through the present day.
 (D) First Session Course:

 Survey of the history of popular music, focusing on the United States.
 The course examines influential music genres and individual artists as well as situating their repertories within sociocultural, political, economic, and technological contexts.
-(CD, D) First Session Course: Cultural Diversity
+(CD, D, POR) First Session Course: Cultural Diversity

 Survey of music, history, and culture from selected societies around the world.
-(CD, D) Second Session Course: Cultural Diversity
+(CD, D, POR) Second Session Course: Cultural Diversity

 Examines the basic concepts of several representative philosophers, including their accounts of the nature of knowledge, persons, God, mind, and matter.
 (D) Second Session Course:

 A study of ethical issues that arise in health care and the life sciences such as informed consent, experimentation on human subjects, truth-telling, confidentiality, abortion, and the allocation of scarce medical resources.
+Cannot receive credit for both BHM 100 and PHI 161.
 (D) Second Session Course: